mirceaulinic/mirceaulinic.github.io/_posts/2018-10-24-why-automate.md

 In my mind, especially after seeing how automation massively helped one of the largest global networks (Cloudflare - my current employer), I simply cannot conceive that a network can run reliably without a form of automation.
-Yet there still are plenty of examples of network running (often with major outages) without anything at all, and reluctant to start adopting automation methodologies.
+However, there still are plenty of examples of networks running (often with major outages) without any automation at all, yet reluctant to start adopting automation methodologies.

 I have debated the subject at many conferences and meetups, and I heard a variety of weak arguments against automation, or a form of anxiety caused by